-Phishing is a fraudulent scheme that is designed to steal your money by getting you to divulge personal information on websites that pretend to be legitimate portals.
+Phishing is an attack that attempts to steal your money, or your identity, by getting you to divulge personal information on websites that pretend to be legitimate sites.
 These websites are designed to lure you into revealing personal information, such as credit card numbers, bank information, or passwords.
-Cybercriminals typically pretend to be reputable companies, friends, or acquaintances in a fake email message, which contains a link to a phishing website.
+Cybercriminals typically pretend to be reputable companies, friends, or acquaintances in a fake message, which contains a link to a phishing website.

 Phishing is a popular form of cybercrime because of how effective it is.
-Cybercriminals have been successful using emails to get people to respond with their personal information.
+Cybercriminals have been successful using emails, text messages, or direct messages on social media to get people to respond with their personal information.
 The best defense is awareness and knowing what to look for.

 Here are some ways to recognize a phishing email:

-- Spelling and bad grammar.
-Cybercriminals are not known for their grammar and spelling.
+- Spelling and bad grammar - Cybercriminals are not known for their grammar and spelling.
 Professional companies or organizations usually have an editorial staff to ensure customers get high-quality, professional content.
-If an email messages is fraught with errors, it might be a scam.
+If an email message has obvious spelling or grammatical errors, it might be a scam.

-- Suspicious links.
-If you suspect that an email message is a scam, do not open any links that you see.
-Instead, rest your mouse but don't click- on the link to see if the address matches the link that was typed in the message.
+- Suspicious links - If you suspect that an email message is a scam, do not open any links that you see.
+Instead, hover your mouse over, but don't click, the link to see if the address matches the link that was typed in the message.
 In the following example, resting the mouse on the link reveals the real web address in the box with the yellow background.
 Note that the string of IP address numbers looks nothing like the company's web address.

 Cybercriminals can also get you to visit fake websites with other methods, such as text messages or phone calls.
 Sophisticated cybercriminals set up call centers to automatically dial or text numbers for potential targets.
 These messages will often include prompts to get you to enter a PIN number or some other type of personal information.

 If you have a Microsoft 365 subscription with Advanced Threat Protection you can enable ATP Anti-phishing to help protect your users.
 Learn more